tezedge/tezedge/apps/baker/README.md

 # TezEdge Baker

-The daemon for creating, signing and injecting endorsements and blocks for the Tezos blockchain, in accordance to the Tenderbake consensus algorithm.
+This is a daemon for creating, signing and injecting endorsements and blocks for the Tezos blockchain, in accordance to the Tenderbake consensus algorithm.

 ## Running